1-Uryson width and covers: Surfaces

 \begin{proof}[Proof sketch.]
 Let $D > \UW_1(\widetilde{\Sigma})$ be arbitrary.
 First we consider the easier case where every point in $\Sigma$ is within distance $D$ of $\del \Sigma$.
 We define a deformation retraction of $\Sigma$ into a subset $\Gamma$ as follows.
 Each point of $\del \Sigma$ starts moving at unit speed in the direction perpendicular to $\del \Sigma$.
-When it first hits another such point, both points stop, and their location is in $\Gamma$.
-According to this description, $\Gamma$ is the closure of the set of points in $\Sigma$ that have more than one length-minimizing path to $\del \Sigma$; we can call $\Gamma$ the cut locus.
+When it first hits another such point, both points stop; informally, $\Gamma$ is the set of such stopping locations.
+More precisely, $\Gamma$ is the closure of the set of points in $\Sigma$ that have more than one length-minimizing path to $\del \Sigma$; we can call $\Gamma$ the cut locus.
+The deformation retraction is defined on all of $\Sigma$, not just on $\del \Sigma$: to find the image of an arbitrary point of $\Sigma$, not in $\Gamma$ or in $\del \Sigma$, we find the (unique) closest point in $\del \Sigma$ and follow the trajectory of that point to where it hits $\Gamma$.
 If $\Gamma$ is $1$-dimensional, then we have successfully shown $\UW_1(\Sigma) \leq 2D$, because the set of trajectories arriving at each point of $\Gamma$ has diameter at most $2D$.
-To find the image of an arbitrary point of $\Sigma$, not in $\Gamma$ or in $\del \Sigma$, we find the (unique) closest point in $\del \Sigma$ and follow the trajectory of that point to where it hits $\Gamma$.

-The cut locus is not always $1$-dimensional, so we may have to perturb slightly to get into the generic case where it is.
+The cut locus is not always a locally finite $1$-complex, so we may have to perturb slightly to get into the generic case where it is.
 Specifically, there is a smooth map from $\del \Sigma \times [0, \infty)$ into $\Sigma$, given by sending $(p, t)$ to the point at distance $t$ along the geodesic from point $p$ perpendicular to $\del \Sigma$.
 This map is not defined for all time, because the geodesic might run off the edge of the surface.
 But it is smooth where it is defined.
 The multi-jet transversality theorem (see~\cite[Theorem II.4.13]{GG73}) implies that if we define the cut locus in terms of a small $C^{\infty}$ perturbation of this map, we may assume that it consists of a finite set of edges, coming together at finitely many vertices.
 (We do not include the full transversality details in this proof sketch.)
 Defining the deformation retraction in terms of this perturbed map, we obtain our desired conclusion in the special case where every point in $\Sigma$ is within distance $D$ of $\del \Sigma$.

 In the general case, the rough picture, sketched in Figure~\ref{fig:weak-surface}, is that the set of points at greater than distance $D$ from $\del \Sigma$ forms a disjoint union of disks.
 Because each disk lifts to $\widetilde{\Sigma}$ and $D > \UW_1(\widetilde{\Sigma})$, we have maps from these disks to various $1$-dimensional complexes with fibers of diameter at most $D$.
 Away from these disks, we can use the deformation retraction strategy given above.
 Where the two strategies meet, along the boundaries of the disks, the fibers from each strategy combine, so their diameters might get a little larger but not too much.